All Episodes

 As I said, every other Western nation has a fluid party system.

-The the Bloc Quebecwise 20 years old.
+The Block Quebecois 20 years old.

-They're all new the parties come and go in any kind of fluid system.
+The parties come and go in any kind of fluid system.

 Hey, it's great to be with you.

-I'll be getting these emails from people saying, Oh my god, is that true?
+I'll be getting these emails from people saying, oh, my God, is that true?

 I don't think I can take much more of it.